The world's smallest publishing house is still accepting submissions

 I lamented this to Oliver Uberti, co-editor of our book Notes from a Public Typewriter.
 He called up his brother Justin, a software engineer, and a few weeks later, voila!—they had created a virtual typewriter complete with clicks, clacks, and a carriage return!

-To date we’ve received thousands of anonymous notes from around the globe.
-They’re a remarkable time capsule of hopes and fears from this unique moment in human history.
+Our actual typewriter began clacking again when the bookstore reopened in May 2021, yet this site continues to receive thousands of anonymous notes from around the globe.
+They’re a remarkable time capsule of our shifting hopes and fears.
 We’d love if you left a note behind.

 Yours in bookselling,